'Extreme Vetting' Would Require Visitors To US To Share Contacts, Passwords

 Heck the USA would even allow terrorist organizations to fund raise in the USA!!!
 When it comes to terrorists the USA can just fuck right off.

-Far more people have died in the UK from terrorists that the USA harboured and allowed to fund raise than have from any Islamist's terrorists, but don't let fac
+Far more people have died in the UK from terrorists that the USA harboured and allowed to fund raise than have from any Islamist's terrorists, but don't let facts get in the way of your bigoted viewpoint.

 Re: (Score:3)